Kika de la Garza

-While in the state House, de la Garza was famous for sponsoring a large amount of legislation in the fields of education and the environment.
-He authored bills to protect wetlands, create state-sponsored preschools, and more international bridges to Mexico.
-From 1955 to 1957, he was the only Hispanic member of the Texas House.
-He was joined in 1957 by a second Mexican American member, Oscar M. Laurel of Laredo, the seat of Webb County.
+While in the state House, de la Garza was known for sponsoring a large amount of legislation in the fields of education and the environment.
+He authored bills to protect wetlands, create state-sponsored preschools, and create more international bridges to Mexico.
+He was the only Hispanic member of the Texas House for the first two years of his tenure, but was joined in 1957 by a second Mexican American member, Oscar M. Laurel of Laredo.

+Congress

-In 1964, de la Garza, a strong supporter of U.S. President Lyndon B. Johnson, ran for United States House of Representatives and won a seat representing South Texas.
+In 1964, de la Garza, a strong supporter of U.S. President Lyndon B. Johnson, ran for the United States House of Representatives and won a seat in South Texas.
 From 1981 to 1994, he was the chairman of the Agriculture Committee, leading the way in passing bills that reorganized the agricultural lending system, the farm insurance system, the United States Department of Agriculture, and pesticide laws.
+He was also a founding member of the Congressional Hispanic Caucus.

 De la Garza voted in favor of the Voting Rights Act of 1965, the Civil Rights Act of 1968, and called for smoother relations between the U.S. and Mexico.
 He worked to improve trade between the two nations and was critical in passing the legislation that enacted the North American Free Trade Agreement (NAFTA).

-Death and legacy
+Retirement

 De la Garza retired from public service in 1997.
-Upon his return home to Texas, he donated his entire Congressional archive to the University of Texas Rio Grande Valley legacy institution UT Pan American.
+Upon his return home to Texas, he donated his entire Congressional archive to his alma mater, which had by then been renamed to the University of Texas–Pan American.
 Currently, the collection is housed at the UTRGV Edinburg Campus library.
 The archive was unveiled publicly in 2012.

+Death and burial

 He resided in McAllen, Texas, with his wife Lucille until his death on March 13, 2017, of kidney failure.
-He is buried at the Valley Memorial Gardens in McAllen, Texas.
+He is buried at the Valley Memorial Gardens in McAllen.